jaiheeho/pintos/REAEME.md

-hihihih
-team 01
-this is for OS project in KAIST jaihee branch added
+This is OS project of Team 01 junyong & jaihee

-Yang Branch Added

-test
+Jaihee branch added this line